Richard Gere

 Richard Gere in the American Gigolo

-The film was considered a very brave one at that time, mostly because of the topic of male prostitution raised in it and also because the main character is shown completely naked in one of the scenes, facing the camera at full height.
+The film was considered groundbreaking for its time, tackling the subject of male prostitution and featuring a scene where Gere appears fully nude, facing the camera head-on.
 According to Gere, that angle was not written in the script

 It happened quite naturally in the process of creating the movie.
 Of course, I felt defenseless, but I think women feel it differently.